Home

 How We Solve It

 The BMI formula is weight divided by height squared.
-In Excel, that means we either use the exponent operator ^ or the POWER function to square the height before dividing.
+In Excel, that means using either the exponent operator ^ or the POWER function to square height before dividing.

 Once the BMI is calculated, IFS can assign a readable label based on threshold ranges.
 That makes the sheet much easier to review than a plain list of decimal results.